nickfargo/course/src/pipeline.coffee.md

 ### Constructor

+A pipeline progresses asynchronously by passing a pair of context-bound functions, which delegate to the pipeline’s `proceed` and `rescue` methods, to any `Future`s or futuroids it encounters.

       constructor: ->
         super

-The pipeline progresses asynchronously by passing this pair of context-bound functions, which delegate to the pipeline’s `proceed` and `rescue` methods, to any `Future`s or futuroids it encounters.

         @__proceed__ = => @proceed.apply this, arguments
         @__rescue__  = => @rescue.apply this, arguments